 + leave your kids' art taped up on the walls! your children's art is so special and i love to document it as part of the life stage you're in. bonus points for lots of pink and orange!

-+ add a few green plants! i find that the most photogenic plants tend to be a little wild (and i LOVE to shoot through them for a dreamy effect). cactus, orchid cactus, night blooming cereus, dracaena, monstera are all great options. and i'm not even kidding: i'm not above moving your one green plant into every room with us! have you been to Gurton's Plant Shop? she just moved to hillsdale right by food front co-op and her plants are AMAZING (and she's not portland hipster plant shop snobby)! in general, green and pink tones really compliment my editing style and New Seasons always has the best cut flowers. side note: if your camellia in the yard is dropping petals all over the ground, LEAVE THEM THERE! i will use that lush tropical deliciousness!
++ add a few green plants! i find that the most photogenic plants tend to be a little wild (and i LOVE to shoot through them for a dreamy effect). cactus, orchid cactus, night blooming cereus, dracaena, monstera are all great options. and i'm not even kidding: i'm not above moving your one green plant into every room with us! have you been to Gurton's Plant Shop? she just moved to hillsdale right by food front co-op and her plants are AMAZING! in general, green and pink tones really compliment my editing style and New Seasons always has the best cut flowers. side note: if your camellia in the yard is dropping petals all over the ground, LEAVE THEM THERE! i will use that lush tropical deliciousness!

 + include your pets! even - especially!- rambunctious pets. if there's one thing that makes babies and kids smile it's your dogs and i LOVE when they are happily moving in and out of the frame. cats, chickens, goats, ducks, llamas, WHATEVER! the more the merrier!